What is an offset mortgage?

 What kind of savings can I expect with an offset mortgage?

-Having an offset mortgage allows you to make great savings when it comes to interest.
+Having an offset mortgage allows you to make significant savings on interest.

 If you have a mortgage worth £150,000, and have £20,000 in a savings account, then with those savings offset against the mortgage value, you’d only be paying interest on the £130,000 difference.

-The savings you’d make on interest will, in general, be greater than the interest you’d earn if you simply left your money in a conventional savings account.
+The savings you’d make on interest will, in general, be greater than the interest you’d earn by simply leaving your money in a conventional savings account.
 You also avoid paying the 20-25% tax on your savings, since the mortgage repayment interest deductions you enjoy are not going to be taxed.

 Should I take out an offset mortgage?

-While the savings you’d make by offsetting your savings against your mortgage can be drastic, this fact is taken into account when the mortgage providers actually calculate the rates offered on these kinds of loans.
+While the savings you’d make by offsetting your savings against your mortgage can be drastic, this is taken into account when mortgage providers calculate the rates offered on these loans.

-Offset mortgages tend to have higher interest rates than those attached to conventional mortgage plans, but with the right amount of savings, you should still end up saving quite a lot of money.
+Offset mortgages tend to have higher interest rates than those attached to conventional mortgage plans, but with the right amount of savings, you should still end up saving a substantial amount of money.

 Compare offset mortgage plans online